mactul/powermake/tutorials/03-crossplatform-library/README.md

 It's now time to address the link issue !
 The link operation will change if we want a shared library or a static library.
-For the moment, let assume we want a static library.
+For the moment, let's assume we want a static library.

 We just have to replace:
 ```py